Health Benefits of Blueberries

 The fact that regular consumption of blueberries may prevent cardiovascular disease has been established by a new research acclaimed by the United States Department of Agriculture-Research, Education and Economics.

-Researchers at the University of Arkansas conducted a study wherein they fed mice a meal containing blueberry powder and they found that it reduced atherosclerosis.
-The findings of the study have been published in the Journal of Nutrition in which the scientists have mentioned that the benefit is a result of the antioxidants in blueberries which reduce the oxidative stress which causes heart disease.
+Researchers at the University of Arkansas conducted a study wherein they fed mice with a meal containing blueberry powder and they found that it reduced atherosclerosis.
+The findings of the study have been published in the Journal of Nutrition in which scientists have mentioned that the benefit is a result of the antioxidants in blueberries which reduce the oxidative stress which causes heart disease.